 The Laughing Kookaburra is one of the most well-loved birds of our suburbs, often seen on fences, trees and rooftops.
 Laughing Kookaburras are easily recognized by their 'Koo-hoo-hoo-hoo-hoo-haa-haa-haa-haa' call which sounds like a cackling laugh.
 There are two kinds of Kookaburras in Australia, the Laughing Kookaburra and the Blue Winged Kookaburra, which has a distinctive silver-blue line on its wings.
 Laughing Kookaburras live i..

 Australia's Little Penguin is the world's smallest penguin.
-It is also known as the Fairy Penguin.
 A lightweight of just about 1kg, it is also called the Fairy Penguin.
 By comparison, the Emperor Penguin, the largest of the world's 18 penguin species, weighs up to 38 kg.
 The Little Penguin's Latin name Eudyptula minor means 'good little diver', an accurate description of this species.
-With a body shaped like a torpedo, its wings t..
+With a body shaped like a torpedo, its wings transformed into flippers, and its plum..

 Australian Magpies, Cracticus tibicen are very widespread and live in suburbs where there are trees and adjacent open areas such as lawns, golf courses and playing fields.
 For most of the year, Magpies are friendly and sociable, and may even venture into your house to beg for food.
 But for four to six weeks a year during August to September, the male Magpie will defend his home vigorously.
 Male Magpies swoop people because they are prote..